The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: Stretch vectors

-\begin{proof} Any two choices of Fenchel--Nielsen twist coordinates for $\alpha$ differ up to addition by some analytic function on Teichm\"uller space.
-The derivative of this function is cancelled out when taking the difference between $v_{\Lambda_+}$ and $v_{\Lambda_-}$ and hence renders twist width unaffected by the choice of the twist coordinate.
+\begin{proof} Any two choices of Fenchel--Nielsen twist coordinates for $\alpha$ differ by some analytic function on Teichm\"uller space.
+The derivative of this function is cancelled out when taking the difference between $v_{\Lambda_+}$ and $v_{\Lambda_-}$ and it hence renders twist width unaffected by the choice of the twist coordinate.

 Next, we observe that \cref{lem:maxtwist} tells us that for any complete extension $\Lambda_+$, setting

 we have